Last updated: March 15, 2023

 There are several advantages to establishing a Limited Liability Company.
 The major advantage, as you may well already know, is limited liability.

-You are considered a partner in Limited Partnerships or a proprietor with your business when you own limited liability partnerships or sole proprietorship.
+You are considered a partner in a limited liability partnership or a proprietor with your business structure when you own limited liability partnerships or sole proprietorships.

 That implies any financial problems in your company become personal debt for you personally.

-When you operate a limited liability partnership or company, your personal assets, such as your house and bank account, are not at risk.
+When you operate a limited liability partnership or company, your personal assets, such as your house and banking account, are not at risk.

 This implies that if you run up debt in your business, your personal assets—especially your home and bank account—are still secure.